ChuhanZhangGit/DayPlanner/README.md

 2. Write method to input and retrieve data from DAO.

 3. Explore dependency injection tool Dagger2 that allow injection of database and repository.
 This allows easier testing of the code.

+4. Find out how calendar's database look like?

+5. Save the user input on Pause/ Destroy